jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 {% endhighlight %}

 <img src="/nhuyhoa/figure/source/2015-11-25-GLM-Testing-and-Diagnostics/unnamed-chunk-9-1.png" title="plot of chunk unnamed-chunk-9" alt="plot of chunk unnamed-chunk-9" style="display: block; margin: auto;" />
-Here we see a pattern of increasing variation consistent with the Poisson distribution.
+There is a pattern of increasing variation consistent with the Poisson distribution.

 Another way to spot outliers is to bin the response residuals into equal-sized groups by the fitted values.
-Within each group, we can compute the average residual and average fitted value.
-We can plot the lines $$0 \pm 2 * SE$$ (where $$SE$$ is a function of bin size) within which we expect $$95$$% of the binned residuals to fall if the model was true.
+Within each group, Compute the average residual and average fitted value.
+Plot the lines $$0 \pm 2 * SE$$ (where $$SE$$ is a function of bin size) within which $$95$$% of the binned residuals to fall if the model was true.

 {% highlight r %}